 #1 STRAPPIER SANDALS ARE BETTER

 Strappy Sandals are those which offer support and comfort with a sole and a couple of thin bits of leather to keep your foot in place.
-In case you are suffering from arthritis, go for shoes with more cushioning support.
-Wide width shoes with straps let you adjust your feet for a secure and custom fit.
-Make sure you avoid sandals with straps that cut crosswise over delicate areas of your foot.
+If you are suffering from arthritis, opt for shoes with extra cushioning support.
+Wide-width shoes with straps allow you to adjust the fit for a secure and customized feel.
+Ensure you avoid sandals with straps that cut across delicate areas of your foot.

 #2 GET PERFECT STABILITY WITH ATHLETIC SHOES